nervosnetwork/mercury/core/rpc/README.md

   - If specify an identity, the transactions involve addresses controlled by the identity will be returned.
   - If specify an address, the transactions involve records of the address will be returned.
   - If specify the id of a record, the transaction involve the record will be returned.
-- `asset_types` - Specify a set of asset types for querying.
+- `asset_infos` - Specify a set of asset types for querying.
   - If the set is empty, it will return transactions involve any asset matching the querying.
-- `extra_filter` - Specify the filter applying to the querying.
+- `extra` - Specify the filter applying to the querying.
   - If set null, it will not apply extra filter.
 - `block_range` - Specify the block range for querying.
 - `pagination` - Specify the pagination set.